-This article is for US, Canadian, and German hosts who have selected a Turo protection package only.
-Hosts who list their vehicles outside of the US, Germany, or select provinces of Canada do not receive protection from Turo and do not benefit from any clutch protections or policies that Turo may otherwise implement.
+This article is for US, Canadian, German hosts, and the UK who have selected a Turo protection plan only.
+Hosts who list their vehicles outside of the US, select provinces of Canada, Germany, or the UK, do not receive protection from Turo and do not benefit from any clutch protections or policies that Turo may otherwise implement.

 A host’s car with its original clutch must be less than five (5) years old to receive eligibility for clutch repairs reimbursement*.
 If the car is more than five (5) years old, it may still be considered eligible if the clutch has been replaced with OEM parts by a factory certified mechanic fewer than five (5) years ago.